Jesse1211/SpringFramework/README.md

 - `@ManyToMany(mappedBy = "")` indicating the relationship between author and books
 - `@JoinTable()` the table that holds relationship btn author and books.
 More [details](https://docs.oracle.com/javaee/7/api/javax/persistence/JoinTable.html)

+## Work with Hibernate
+### Equality
+`Question: leakage between Object and relational models`

+Implementing equals() and hashCode() method for the leakage
+- base equality on the `Id` of objects
+- rewrite the methods.
+Hibernate and set will consider as same object iff two objects has same ID.

+### Spring Data JPA: database operations

+Set up repo as interface: `CrudRepository<type, id_type>` provides the implementation of methods for db operation.